carch-org/docs/docs/reference/commands.md

 - `--no-preview` 🚫 *Run without displaying script previews in menus.*
 - `--log` 📝 *Enable logging for the current session only.*
 - `--update` 🔄 *Update Carch using the latest script.*
-- `--check-update` 📡 *Check if a new version of Carch is available.*
 - `--uninstall` 🗑️ *Uninstall Carch and remove all associated files.*

 ## Shell Completions